iagome/crypto_twitter_bot/README.md

 # CryptoTwitterBot

+Deprecated.
+Heroku doesn't have a free plan anymore and the Axie Infinity game is pretty much dead nowadays, so I won't be running this bot anymore.

 A simple twitter bot that tweets the current price of crypto coins from [Axie Infinity](https://axieinfinity.com/).

 Follow at [@axie_crypto](https://twitter.com/axie_crypto)